trskop/dot.config/man/dot.gitconfig.7.md

     intended to be used for machine-specific or experimental configuration.
 In other words, options specified in this file are not shared across machines.

+    See also `file-hierarchy(7)` section HOME DIRECTORY for more information.

 `${XDG_CONFIG_HOME:-${HOME}/.config}/git/*.gitconfig`
 :   Other Git configuration files included by: